How Do I Get It? 12 Ways to Collect Customer Feedback for 2026

 Why Does Customer Feedback Matter?

 • 80% of customers are willing to give feedback if asked.
-Unlocking the insights of your customers can be a game-changer for your business.
-With a vast pool of potential customers willing to share their thoughts on your products or services, asking for feedback can provide valuable insights on improving and enhancing your business.
+Unlocking your customers' insights can be a game-changer for your business.
+With a vast pool of potential customers willing to share their thoughts on your products or services, asking for feedback can provide valuable insights to improve your business.

 • 40% of customers will stop doing business with a company after just one bad experience.
-Timely customer feedback prevents minor issues from escalating and losing customers.
+Timely customer feedback prevents minor issues from escalating and from causing customer churn.
 Therefore, gathering feedback as soon as possible is essential to address any concerns and avoid minor problems becoming major ones.

 • 70% of customers say that they are more likely to recommend a company to others if they have had a positive experience with their customer service.
-By demonstrating a commitment to exceptional customer service, businesses can harness the power of positive word-of-mouth advertising and cultivate increased sales through customer loyalty.
+By demonstrating a commitment to exceptional customer service, businesses can harness the power of positive word of mouth and cultivate customer loyalty, driving increased sales.

 • 50% of customers say they are willing to pay more for a product or service from a company they trust.
-By utilizing customer feedback, businesses can establish trust, increasing loyalty and profitability.
-Customers who trust a company are likelier to continue doing business with them and invest more money into their products or services.
+By utilizing customer feedback, businesses can build trust, increase loyalty, and boost profitability.
+Customers who trust a company are more likely to continue doing business with it and invest more money in its products or services.

 Knowing how to get customer feedback will allow your business to support a customer-first model, improve the customer experience, and turn your customers into decision-makers for the company.
 Customer insights will direct your company's moves as it grows and evolves.
-This, in turn, helps your customer retention soar, and your business will thrive across the customer journey.
+This, in turn, helps your customer retention soar, and your business thrives throughout the customer journey.
 There are numerous customer feedback tools and customer feedback methods.
 Here are some suggestions on how to best gather input and improve your customer feedback strategy:

 1. Post a link to a survey on social media

 Collect feedback by meeting your customers where they are - on social media.
-Simply post the survey link in a blog post, in Facebook status updates, as a Tweet or Instagram post—any method of sharing on any social media platform will increase the survey's visibility and ensure more people will take it.
+Simply post the survey link in a blog post, in Facebook status updates, as a Tweet, or in an Instagram post—any method of sharing on any social media platform will increase the survey's visibility and ensure more people take it.

 Be aware, though, that the best part about using social media is also one of its downfalls: the response bias.
-Engaged customers who choose to take the survey will most often be the customers who want to show you how they love you.
+Engaged customers who choose to take the survey are most often those who want to show you how much they love you.
 Or show you the polar opposite.
 Either end of the spectrum skews your results.

 Remember the possibility of response bias, but use social media to post survey links.
 You will likely produce a significant response, and the more platforms you post to, the more responses you'll get.
-The outliers will have less impact with higher numbers of responses.
+Outliers will have less impact as the number of responses increases.

 2. Run social media contests

 If you get higher customer engagement, you're on your way to collecting more customer feedback.
 One way to get that engagement is to implement contests on your social media channels.
-Contests get people's attention; one option is to have followers fill out a survey to enter the contest.
+Contests get people's attention; one option is to have followers complete a survey to enter.
 Or send the survey after they've entered the contest.

 3. Use Instagram Stories to collect feedback.